Catalysts for 2015-2018:

 - Average Mined Grade: 1.73 g/t Au (years 1-10)

-Montagne d'Or is part of the Paul Isnard project which is comprised of eight mining concessions covering an area of 190 km2
+Montagne d'Or is comprised of eight mining concessions and two exclusive exploration permits, covering an area of 190 km2

 and is accessible via an all season forest road from the town of Saint-Laurent-du-Maroni, for a distance of 120 kilometres, and by small aircraft to the project's base camp.
 Several roads crisscross the mining concessions providing truck access.